Santa Rosa Water is offering FREE High-Efficiency Plumbing Fixture packages to eligible Santa Rosa Water customers!

 - Fill out the customer pre-qualification form to confirm your toilet flushes 1.6 gallons or more per flush, and that you are a Santa Rosa Water customer.

 - Within 4 weeks, Santa Rosa Water will email you to confirm or deny your eligibility.
 Check your spam folder!

-- After the plumbers are ready to begin, likely in August, you will be contacted by a plumber to set up an appointment to install your new toilet(s), and faucet aerator(s) and showerhead(s).
+- Once the City has additional funding in mid- 2024, you will be contacted by a plumber to set up an appointment to install your new toilet(s), and faucet aerator(s) and showerhead(s).

 - How does the program work?

-- What are the toilet options available to me?
+- What is the toilet options available to me?

 - What are the benefits to replacing my toilets with these new toilets?